UnaVillage Gircha – Water, Sanitation and Agroforestry with Permaculture

 Near the Gricha agricultural research centre of the University of Arba Minch a site of 90ha is planned to be recultivated with agro-forestry in permaculture.
 Houses for 150 – 500 people will be built from natural material.
 The region was identified during an UnaVersity Research Journey in October 2017.
 During a community assessment in 2018 families and many stakeholders of the region were visited and interviewed.
 A design challenge was held at the University of Arba Minch in March 2018 and 4 teams from Addis Ababa and Arba Minch participated in the competition.
-The UnaVillage Gircha in Ethiopia is supported by University of Arba Minch (AMU) and Rotary International.
+The UnaVillage Gircha in Ethiopia is supported by Arba Minch University (AMU) and Rotary International.

 AIM: